jlsookiki/tictactoe/README.md

 some thought, I decided RoR would be overkill - there were several things (asset pipeline, active record, etc) that would come with a RoR instance that I would not be needing.
 So I went with a python microframework called Flask that I'm quite fond of.
 This framework comes with the bare minimum needed to serve up web content.
 Since I didn't need much more, in my opinion this was the optimal choice.
+As far as determining which moves to make, I used a simple version of the minMax algorithm to determine moves.
+Since this algorithm is so memory intensive, I cache the initial moves to give the illusion to the user that everything is lighting fast.

 #### Frontend
 My goal for the frontend was to make it as dumb as possible.
 I offloaded as much computation as I could to the backend.